Get Your Teen Screened for Depression

 If you think your child may be in immediate danger, call 911 or take them to the emergency room.

 If your child isn’t ready to talk to you about their feelings, there are still things you can do.
 Help your teen find resources online and in the community.

 - For Young People Looking for Help

 - The Trevor Project: Mental Health Resources for LGBTQ Youth

 Let your child know that they can get support anonymously (without giving their name) by:

-- Chatting online with someone from the National Suicide Prevention Hotline
+- Chatting online with someone from the Suicide & Crisis Lifeline

 This information on screening adolescents for depression is adapted from materials from the National Institute of Mental Health and the Substance Abuse and Mental Health Services Administration.